astridx/meinblog/sik/r/react-state-without-constructor/index.md

 ---
-title: "React State without Constructor"
+title: 'React State without Constructor'
-description: "A tutorial on how to have state in React without a constructor in a class component and how to have state in React without a class at all ..."
+description: 'A tutorial on how to have state in React without a constructor in a class component and how to have state in React without a class at all ...'
-date: "2018-10-02T13:50:46+02:00"
+date: '2018-10-02T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react state without constructor", "react state without class", "react set initial state without constructor", "react setState without constructor", "react create state without a constructor"]
+keywords:
+  [
+    'react state without constructor',
+    'react state without class',
+    'react set initial state without constructor',
+    'react setState without constructor',
+    'react create state without a constructor',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />